 Pico based his ideas chiefly on Plato, as did his teacher, Marsilio Ficino, but retained a deep respect for Aristotle.
 It was always Pico’s aim to reconcile the schools of Plato and Aristotle, since he believed they both used different words to express the same concepts.
 It was perhaps for this reason his friends called him “Princeps Concordiae“, or “Prince of Harmony”.
 He finished his Oration on the Dignity of Man to accompany his 900 Theses and continued his travel to Rome in 1486 to continue his plan to defend them.
 He had them published in December 1486 and offered to pay the expenses of any scholars who came to Rome to debate them publicly.
 In February 1487, Pope Innocent VIII halted the proposed debate, and established a commission to review the orthodoxy of the Theses.
 Although Pico answered the charges against them, thirteen of the Theses were condemned.
 Pico agreed in writing to retract them, but he did not change his mind about their validity, and proceeded to write an Apologia defending them, dedicated to Lorenzo.
 The Pope set up an inquisitorial tribunal, forcing Pico to renounce the Apologia as well which he also agreed to do.
 Pico fled to France in 1488, but was arrested at the demand of the papal nuncios, and imprisoned at Vincennes.
 Through the intercession of Lorenzo de’ Medici he was finally released, and the Pope was persuaded to allow Pico to move to Florence and to live under Lorenzo’s protection.

 Pico settled in a villa near Fiesole prepared for him by Lorenzo, where he also wrote his most celebrated work, the Disputationes adversus astrologiam divinicatrium (Treatise Against Predictive Astrology), which was not published until after his death.
 In it, Pico acidly condemned the deterministic practices of the astrologers of his day.
 After the death of Lorenzo de’ Medici, in 1492, in Florence political instability gave rise to the increasing influence of the domenican friar and preacher Girolamo Savonarola, whose reactionary opposition to Renaissance expansion and style had already brought about conflict with the Medici family and would lead to the wholesale destruction of books and paintings.
 Nevertheless, Pico became a follower of Savonarola.
 Determined to become a monk, he dismissed his former interest in Egyptian and Chaldean texts, destroyed his own poetry and gave away his fortune.
-In 1494, Pico was poisoned under very mysterious circumstances.
+In 1494, Pico was poisoned under very mysterious circumstances and died on 17 November 1494 at the age of only 31.
 It was rumored that his own secretary had poisoned him, because Pico had become too close to Savonarola.